Access to the eFiling System

 More information can be found in the letter.

-The AUC facilitates the Emergency Billing Relief Program (EBRP), as directed by the Government of Alberta.
-This program ensures that electric and natural gas billing is temporarily paused for eligible customers impacted by mandatory wildfire evacuations.
-Under the EBRP, eligible utility customers will receive billing credits retroactively.
+The AUC coordinates the Emergency Billing Relief Program (EBRP), as directed by the Government of Alberta.
+Under the EBRP, eligible utility customers receive financial relief during times of mandatory evacuation orders as stated on the Alberta Emergency Alert website.

 More information can be found here: Emergency Billing Relief Program – AUC